t3dotgg/t3dotgg/about/projects.md

 ### MetPetDB

 I was a full stack developer for MetPetDB during my time at RPI.
 MetPet is an open source geology database.
 I helped create the front end and get the project onto modern service architecture

-## Personal open source

-### Chrometana

-Chrometana is poorly maintained Chrome extension I released on the launch of Windows 10.
-I was frustrated as hell by Cortana only searching Bing, so I hacked together a script to redirect those searches.
-This extension has had over 1 million installations and is still regularly featured in reporting from The Verge, Wall Street Journal, and more.
-Reminder - it's a tiny script that redirects Bing searches to whatever.